getzep/docs.getzep.com/docs/sdk/langchain.md

     Document(page_content="Octavia Butler's contemporaries included Ursula K. Le Guin, Samuel R. Delany, and Joanna Russ.", metadata={'source': 'aff1b45d-1e14-427d-a5a2-2b5a9dade294', 'score': 0.760286350496536, 'role': 'ai', 'token_count': 17, 'created_at': '2023-05-11T16:29:35.052896Z'}),
     Document(page_content='You might want to read Ursula K. Le Guin or Joanna Russ.', metadata={'source': '0dd8cde5-860e-4d8b-975f-50f55028177d', 'score': 0.7595191167162665, 'role': 'ai', 'token_count': 15, 'created_at': '2023-05-11T16:29:35.080817Z'})]
     ```

-    You wouldn't ordinarily call the `Retriever` directly, but we've done so as a simple illustration as to how Langchain `documents` returned by the `ZepRetriever` are enriched with metadata from the Zep service.
-In particular, token countx are useful when constructing prompts.

 === "Javascript"

-    Zep supports vector search using a Langchain `Retriever`.

-    ### Using the `ZepRetriever` class

-    `Retrievers` are a powerful tool for in-context learning.
-That is, providing LLM models with context from external sources.
-Long-term chat message history is a valuable source of context for bots or agents that interact with humans over multiple engagements, potentially over months or years.

-    The `ZepRetriever` class is able to take advantage of `zep-js`'s API, as demonstrated below.

     ```javascript title="Use the ZepRetriever to search for relevant historical messages"

     import { ZepRetriever } from "langchain/retrievers/zep";